-The reselling avenues are numerous, for example, flea markets, resale platforms such as Thredup, Poshmark, OfferUp, eBay, and many more.
+The reselling avenues are numerous, for example, flea markets, and resale platforms such as Thredup, Poshmark, OfferUp, eBay, and many more.

 If you already own or are starting a business, purchasing return pallets is an excellent way to build up your inventory.

 The pallets are sold in bulk and typically contain various products, from clothing and electronics to beauty products.